Campagnolo releases versatile 33mm Bora wheels - Cycling Weekly

 The wheels are available in either rim brake or disc brake versions, with the former claiming a weight of 1395g while the latter weighs in at a claimed 1485g for the pair.

-Campagnolo says that the wheels were developed in the wind tunnel, although it give no specifics on their speed except to say that they give a 7.5 watt advantage at 45km/h over a “wheel that is not wind tunnel optimized”, so make of that what you will.
+Campagnolo says that the wheels were developed in the wind tunnel, although it gives no specifics on their speed except to say that they give a 7.5 watt advantage at 45km/h over a “wheel that is not wind tunnel optimized”; so make of that what you will.

 Watch: Top tech trends for 2020